mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/how-edge-lb-works/index.md

 ---

 Edge-LB is designed to handle load balancing and proxying for a distributed architecture.
 It is usually deployed on the **public agent nodes** of a cluster so that the services running on the cluster remain protected inside of a security perimeter.
-The public agent nodes are typically in demilitarized zones (DMZ) or in perimeter external networks that are outside of the DC/OS cluster and your organizational WAN, LAN, or VPN networks.
+The public agent nodes are typically in demilitarized zones (DMZs) or in perimeter external networks that are outside of the DC/OS cluster and your organizational WAN, LAN, or VPN networks.

 In general, you should deploy Edge-LB on **multiple public nodes** to support high availability for traffic entering the cluster.